B-Farahani/portfolio/_posts/2020-08-08-startup-success.markdown

 **Status** (Operating, Acquisition, IPO, or Closed)

 **Funding Information**
-- Amount
+- Amount (US$)
 - Date of the first and last funding
 - Number of rounds

 **Location**
-- country
+- Country
-- state
+- State

 **Industry**

 # Project Design

 To narrow the questions, I approached this from a venture capital (“VC”) point of view and focused on companies that have received at least one round of funding.
-The idea is that the VCs can use this information to decide if they should invest in a company.
-I used the following criteria for success and failure and labeled the companies accordingly:
+The idea is that the VCs can use this information to decide if they should invest in a company or not.
+The results from the model should be coupled with intuition and industry knowledge as historical data is not always a good indication of what might happen in the future!

+I used the following criteria for success and failure and labeled the data accordingly:

 **Success**